maliput/maliput_infrastructure/README.md

  #### **Optional: Create a containerized workspace**

   If the workspace is meant to be run using a container the steps are pretty similar.
-  We provide the necessary machinery to `build` and `run` a docker image:
+  We provide the necessary machinery to `build` and `run` a docker image and container:

 1. #### Build the docker image.
    ```sh